DCSCR: A Class-Specific Collaborative Representation based Network for Image Set Classification: Conclusion

 \section{Conclusion}

 In this paper, we have presented a novel approach called Deep Class-Specific Collaborative Representation for image set classification.
 DCSCR combines deep networks with class-specific collaborative representation image set classification methods, which can integrate the concept-level modeling advantages of traditional methods with the powerful frame-level feature learning capabilities of deep networks.
 With a bi-level training process, the method can use a unified way to train the deep learning and collaborative representation learning jointly.
-Extensive experimental results demonstrate that our proposed method can not only deal with small size image set classification task, but also deal with large size set-based video face verification task.
-Our further works include combining our proposed metric learning module with more SOTA deep neural networks, designing lightweight deep image set classification model.
+Extensive experiments on benchmark datasets show that our DCSCR method achieves SOTA performance in few-shot ISC, with classification accuracies of 97.95\%/100\%/100\% (50/100/200 frames) on Honda/UCSD, 98.41\%/98.57\%/98.73\% (50/100/200 frames) on CMU MoBo.
+Notably, DCSCR significantly outperforms representative traditional and deep ISC methods, with superior generalization in few-shot scenarios, fully verifying the effectiveness of the CSCRMLM module’s adaptive concept-level modeling mechanism and the rationality of the bi-level training strategy.

+Although the proposed DCSCR method has achieved excellent performance on various benchmark datasets, it still has several limitations worthy of discussion.
+First, the model performance is highly dependent on the backbone network, and the selection of different backbone networks leads to significant performance variations.
+Second, the current model still incurs high computational overhead, and its inference efficiency is susceptible to the sample size of image sets.
+Based on this, two core future research directions are proposed in this paper: first, fusing the proposed CSCRMLM module with more state-of-the-art deep neural networks such as Vision Transformers to further enhance the feature learning capability of DCSCR for image sets in complex unconstrained scenarios; second, designing a lightweight version of the DCSCR model by optimizing the network structure and streamlining redundant computation steps, which can greatly reduce the computational and memory overhead of the method and improve the feasibility of its practical deployment.